 - In a bowl, add in the sugar, vinegar, pepper, salt, red hot sauce and soy sauce.
 Mix well.
 Now, add in the tofu cubes and soak in the soy sauce mix.
 Let this soak for atleast 10 minutes.

 - Now, add these tofu cubes along with the soy sauce mix in the pan and keep sauteing on medium high.
 Add in the chopped garlic and spring onions. cook for another 5 minutes on high.
 The stir fry dish is ready.

 - Garnish with chopped coriander and serve hot with rice (basmati/jasmine) or Naans.

 Note : You can also make a tomato onion gravy to add more oomph to this dish.
 Prepare the gravy separately and add to the dish just before serving.

 Feel free to Use Cottage Cheese/ Paneer for this recipe to substitute Tofu if you don’t have Tofu at home.
 If using paneer, you would need to marinate for about 30-40 minutes.

 I tried this stir fry for the first time and it was enjoyed by everyone in my family.
-The eggplants were succulent and soaked with amazing flavours of sriracha and soy sauce.
+The eggplants were succulent and soaked with amazing flavors of sriracha and soy sauce.
 Served this with a side of fragrant Basmati rice and it was amazing !
-Try it the next time you want a great dish which is flavourful, substantial and has the protein goodness too !
+Try it the next time you want a great dish which is flavorful, substantial and has the protein goodness too !
 I would say… perfect for those brunches 🙂